department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/Combine Profile and Account/military-emblem-approval.md

 # Military Emblem Approval

-### As of 10.6.20, we have official approval from DoD to use the military emblems and logos in the profile on VA.gov
+### As of 10.6.20, the autheticated experience team has received official approval from DoD to use the military emblems and logos in the "name tag" (in the profile and future homepage) on VA.gov.

 ### Background